nasa/fprime/docs/UsersGuide/user/v3-migration-guide.md

 without needing to convert everything.

 `fpp-from-xml` is a tool included with the FPP tool suit to help convert from XML to FPP.
-Further information on the FPP tool suite and FPP in generat can be found at:
+Further information on the FPP tool suite and FPP in general can be found at:
 [https://fprime-community.github.io/fpp/fpp-users-guide.html](https://fprime-community.github.io/fpp/fpp-users-guide.html)

 ## Topology Changes